COMMUNITY COLLEGE CAPITAL PROJECTS

 (h) "Instructional Purpose" is defined as those activities that directly support classroom, shop, or laboratory teaching, basic skills teaching, customized training, tutoring, student testing and assessment, student advising or counseling, and library services.

 (2) Colleges shall prepare five-year capital plans documenting their new construction, remodeling, maintenance, equipment and ADA project needs, and the projected costs of meeting these needs.
 These plans shall be updated every two years.
-After consulting with college officials, the Commissioner or the Commissioner's designee shall prescribe forms and timelines for this planning process.
+After consulting with college officials, the Director or the Director’s designee shall prescribe forms and timelines for this planning process.

-(3) The State Board of Education shall rely upon the submitted capital plans for the development of capital construction requests made to the Department of Administrative Services and Legislature.
-The State Board of Education shall approve all capital construction requests prior to submission to the Department of Administrative Services or Legislature.
+(3) The Commission shall rely upon the submitted capital plans for the development of capital construction requests made to the Department of Administrative Services and Legislature.
+The Commission shall approve all capital construction requests prior to submission to the Department of Administrative Services or Legislature.

-(4) Unless directed otherwise by the Department of Administrative Services or the Legislature, the State Board of Education's new construction requests, remodeling requests, maintenance and equipment requests, and ADA projects that are new construction or remodeling projects as a package of prioritized eligible projects.
-Colleges shall have a right of appeal to the State Board before the new priorities are finally established.
+(4) Unless directed otherwise by the Department of Administrative Services or the Legislature, the Commission’s new construction requests, remodeling requests, maintenance and equipment requests, and ADA projects that are new construction or remodeling projects as a package of prioritized eligible projects.
+Colleges shall have a right of appeal to the Commission before the new priorities are finally established.

 (5) In its final budget request for new construction, remodeling, maintenance, equipment, and ADA projects, provided that the district has submitted an appropriate capital plan.
-Further, the State Board of Education shall list these projects in priority order and assign higher relative rank to those projects that:
+Further, the Commission shall list these projects in priority order and assign higher relative rank to those projects that:

 (a) Clearly serve an instructional purpose (first priority);